jscodeguy/Bird-client/README.md

 - User should be able to search for a bird
     - User will use bird name or location to find birds
 - User will be able to leave comments on bird sighting logs
+- User will be able to add their own images to bird log

 ---